Environmental, Social & Governance

 - Emergency ride home program

-From March 2019 through December 2019, our commuter support programs resulted in approximately 26% of our workforce based in the Alameda campus utilizing means other than single-occupant vehicles for their commute to work, reducing CO2 emissions by nearly 700 tons — equivalent to taking more than 150 cars off the road for a year.*
+From March 2019 through February 2020 (the twelve-month period preceding the COVID-19 pandemic), our commuter support programs resulted in approximately 24% of our workforce based in the Alameda campus utilizing means other than single-occupant vehicles for their commute to work, reducing CO2 emissions by over 840 U.S. tons — equivalent to taking more than 164 cars off the road for a year. *

-*Per EPA estimate of 4.6 metric tons of CO2 emitted by the average passenger vehicle in one year.
+*Per EPA estimate of 5.1 U.S. tons of CO2 emitted by the average passenger vehicle in one year.

-**From March 2019 through December 2019, we also utilized a private ferry service connecting Oyster Point in South San Francisco to Harbor Bay in Alameda as part of our commuter support program.
-The information presented in this chart includes the impact on emissions from employee use of the ferry service during this time.
+**Beginning in March 2019, we also utilized a private ferry service connecting Oyster Point in South San Francisco to Harbor Bay in Alameda as part of our commuter support program.
+The information presented in this chart includes the impact on emissions from employee use of the ferry service through December 2019.
 The ferry service was subsequently discontinued in February 2020.